[Ms Nadine Dorries in the Chair]

 My right hon.
 Friend mentioned local materials and the vernacular, and we want to draw from the history of any area the use of materials that mature and age gracefully.
 Critically, we want to build the conservation areas of the future.
 That is a challenge I have put to the housing development community in a number of forums over the past three or four months that I have been in this job.
 That does not mean that all new homes and public buildings need to be a replica of the local style, but they do need to fit in, in the broadest sense of the term.

 More than a century ago, Sir Ebenezer Howard first outlined his idea of a garden city.
 He had a vision of places where people could work, raise families, travel easily and enjoy green spaces.
 We are renewing that idea for the 21st century, and we have set out clear expectations for high-quality place making across our country.
-It is a chance to aspire beyond identikit housing, which my right hon.
-Friend the Member for South Holland and The Deepings identified, and town centres that look like everywhere and nowhere.
-We are championing ambitious councils which see garden communities as a central part of their plans for housing and growth.
+That is a chance to aspire beyond identikit housing, which my right hon.
+Friend identified, and town centres that look like everywhere and nowhere.
+We are championing ambitious councils, which see garden communities as a central part of their plans for housing and growth.
 Our programme supports 23 places to deliver more than 200,000 new homes by the middle of the century.
 I hope that we might be able to rise to his challenge to produce 100 new parks, if each of those places has four.

 We are also running workshops for councillors, to help them to understand and to support their role in ensuring beauty in the built environment.
 The workshops will offer them the opportunity to discuss the challenges that they face and, importantly, to share their own experience of promoting design quality.
 We are bringing in people from across the sector—from local authorities to developers, housing associations and architects—to share their ideas about beauty and great design.